ED 500. Internship/Residency Seminar I.1 Credit.

 Offered: Every year, Spring

-ED 615.
-Internship and Career Development Seminar.1 Credit.
+ED 617.
+Internship/Residency and Career Development Seminar.1 Credit.

 This course provides clinical support for teacher candidates who are completing their final residency/internship semester.
 In addition, the course provides a series of seminars to support candidates in their transition to a career as a teacher.
 Finding and securing a teaching position is the primary focus of the seminars.
 Seminars prepare teacher candidates in areas such as resume and cover letter writing, team interviews, mock interviews, interview preparation, certification and licensure procedures.